Narrow escape for settlements near aircraft crash site in Pokhara: Eyewitnesses | Business

 "But the fire spread across the other half of the plane in an instant, as we watched in horror," he added.

-A total of 68 passengers and four crew members were on board the aircraft.

-Fifteen foreign nationals onboard the plane included five Indians, four Russians, two Koreans, an Australian, a French, an Argentine, and an Israeli.

-Nepalese rescuers resumed their search on Monday for four persons still missing after rescue efforts were suspended on Sunday evening Prime Minister Pushpa Kamal Dahal 'Prachanda' held an emergency meeting of the Council of Ministers following the crash.
+Nepalese rescuers resumed their search on Monday for four persons still missing after rescue efforts were suspended on Sunday evening.

-On Sunday, the Nepal government formed a five-member inquiry commission to probe the plane crash.
+Meanwhile, the black box of the aircraft was recovered from the accident site on Monday, officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)